longkidkoolstar/Chess-AI/README.md

 - Enable persistent highlights to keep move suggestions visible
 - Use Human Mode during practice to get more realistic opponent behavior
 - Save your preferred settings for future sessions
+- Use the external window interface for a cleaner Chess.com experience
+- Set move indicators to "external" to hide them on the main board
+- Enable "Show multiple moves" to see alternative options with their relative strength
+- Use multicolor mode to easily distinguish between move suggestions
+- Try different arrow styles (curved or straight) based on your preference

 ## Disclaimer ⚠️